zaber04/ip-address-manager/README.md

 ## Microservice resource sharing

 Initially to share resources across microservices, I used custom namespaces and used that to run the projects.
 However, that only work in local device and not in a container.
-After getting the project to working, I created a seperate project with soul purpose of providing library.
-I then imported that in all three services as dependency like below.
+After getting the project to working, I **created a seperate project with soul purpose of providing library.** I then imported that in all three services as dependency like below.
 Most of the request processing files and a few custom command is moved to this project.
-So check `/vendor/zaber04/lumen-api-resources/src/` location in any of the microservice folder to see the library I created for the project.
+So check `/vendor/zaber04/lumen-api-resources/src/` location in any of the microservice folder to see the library I created for the project or you can directly visit the public repository provided below.

 ```json
 "require": {